jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 While having SSH give us secure remote tunnels, it does lead to a potential problem.
 It means exposing an open port to the external network.
 This can and should be mitigated by things such as VPNs and mandating use of RSA keys only.
 But there are many systems that are exposed.
 This is a serious security vulnerability as hackers are actively scanning the entire IPv4 space looking for SSH systems and they will simply try to brute force the username and password.

 One of the tools to alleviate this is called [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page "Fail2ban website").
 This is a brute force login denial tool.
 This tool will scan the connection (or auth) logs looking for failed connection.
 Fail2ban can use the default syslog location as well as `journalctl` logs.
 Fail2ban will count the number of occurrences and the distinct IP and after a user defined threshold of failure will ban any network connection from the offending IP.
 This can be a time based back-off or can be a permanent ban, configured by the user in the configuration file.
 Fail2ban can also ban failed MySQL database connections as well if you have an exposed database server.
+You can install fail2ban: `sudo apt install fail2ban` then enable it and start the service, `sudo systemctl enable fail2ban` and then `sudo systemctl start fail2ban`.

 #### OpenSSL

 OpenSSL is an Opensource Library used for cryptographic key generation by OpenSSH.
 In 2016, it suffered an exploit due to the quality of the library maintaining older code from non-existent systems as well as being woefully underfunded and understaffed.
 Take note that although Google built its entire business using opensource and OpenSSL, they contributed almost nothing to its development.
 After the exploit a huge infusion of cash and adoption by the Linux Foundation of this project as a core infrastructure project has increased the quality of its security and development.

 The heartbleed OpenSSL bug even has its own website to explain the details of it, located at [http://heartbleed.com](http://heartbleed.com "Heartbleed.com").